vdhicts/csr-generator/CONTRIBUTING.md

 The versioning follows [SemVer](http://semver.org/).
 In short:

 - Increase the MAJOR version when you make incompatible API changes,
-- Increase the MINOR version when you add functionality in a backwards compatible manner,
+- Increase the MINOR version when you add functionality in a backward compatible manner,
-- Increase PATCH version when you make backwards compatible bug fixes.
+- Increase PATCH version when you make backward-compatible bug fixes.

 ## Requirements